jython/devguide/committing.rst

    or library modules.

-   Running the entire test suite doesn't guarantee that the changes will pass the :ref:`continuous integration <buildbots>` tests, as those will exercise more possibilities still (such as different platforms or build options).
+   Running the entire test suite doesn't guarantee that the changes will pass the :ref:`continuous integration <buildbots-jy>` tests, as those will exercise more possibilities still (such as different platforms or build options).
 But it will at least catch non-build specific, non-platform specific errors, therefore minimizing the chance for